Biodegradable trash bag

 Available bag volumes

-The 60 litre and 80 litre volumes are intended for the collection of green waste.
-The 110 litre biodegradable bags are intended for collective catering for the collection of leftover meals.
-The 120 and 240 litre bags are intended for the protection of bins in order to reduce the frequency of washing.
+The 60-liter and 80-liter bags are intended for green waste collection.
+The 110-liter biodegradable bags are intended for catering establishments for the collection of leftover meals.
+The 120- and 240-liter bags are intended for protecting bins to reduce the frequency of washing.

 Differences between recyclable, biodegradable and compostable:

-Recyclable: Which at the end of its life can be revalued by being transformed and can be used in another form/another product.
-Which can have a second life.
-The element can be non-biodegradable and/or non-compostable and be recyclable.
-The primary objective is to avoid further exhausting natural resources.
+Recyclable: Something that can be reused at the end of its life by being transformed and used in another form/product.
+Something that can have a second life.
+The item may be non-biodegradable and/or non-compostable and still be recyclable.
+The primary objective is to avoid further depletion of natural resources.

 Examples of recyclable materials: glass, paper, cardboard, aluminum and plastic (in some cases).

-Biodegradable: Which decomposes in a favorable environment (temperature, light, humidity, oxygen, ...) and under the action of micro-organisms (fungi, bacteria, algae, ...) decomposition in the case of a biodegradable element is a natural process.
+Biodegradable: Which decomposes in a favorable environment (temperature, light, humidity, oxygen, etc.) and under the action of microorganisms (fungi, bacteria, algae, etc.) decomposition in the case of a biodegradable element is a natural process.
 Biodegradable does not mean compostable.
-The Biodegradation of the element has no effect on the environment in small quantities and must be done in a fairly short time compared to human time.
+The biodegradation of the element has no effect on the environment in small quantities and must be done in a relatively short time compared to human time.
 A biodegradable element can be polluting in large quantities.

 Compostable: A compostable element is necessarily biodegradable.
-Unlike the so-called biodegradable element, the compostable element benefits from decomposition assistance which helps to accelerate the process.
+Unlike the so-called biodegradable element, the compostable element benefits from decomposition assistance which accelerates the process.
 The favorable environment for decomposition is recreated in an industrial unit by multiplying the elements allowing decomposition.
-To be qualified as compostable it must meet a certain number of conditions such as allowing soil fertility after having passed the biodegradability process by becoming fertilizer, a stability of the physio-chemical elements or even a size of molecules.
-But above all, it is necessary that 90% of the initial dry mass of the element can degrade in less than 3 months.
+To be qualified as compostable it must meet a certain number of conditions such as allowing soil fertility after having passed the biodegradability process by becoming fertilizer, stability of the physiochemical elements or even a molecule size.
+But above all, 90% of the initial dry mass of the element must be able to degrade in less than 3 months.

-Examples of compostable materials: coffee grounds, tea bags, dead leaves, vegetable and fruit peelings, manure, leftover meals, etc.
+Examples of compostable materials: coffee grounds, tea bags, dead leaves, vegetable and fruit peelings, manure, leftover food, etc.

 The manufacturing process of biodegradable garbage bags